Dynamic Resonant Harvester Technologies

 A Transitional Technology for a Time-Critical Planet

 They are not monuments to human ingenuity.
-They are quiet acknowledgements that nature showed us the way — and that now, under time pressure, we must help her recover what has been lost.
+They are acknowledgements that nature showed the way, and that under time pressure, we must now assist her recovery.